hackclub/hackclub/workshops/backjack/README.md

   }

 ```
-now we just asked the player if they would like to restart playing or to quite playing we will write small program that check the answer from the player :
+now we just asked the player if they would like to restart playing or to quit playing we will write a small program that checks the answer from the player :
  + if the answer from the player is " 1 " then we will call the game to start using the function ` Start_The_Game() `
  + else the player wants to stop playing there we will just thank the player for playing and do nothing else.